ncborcherding/utility/README.md

 ### Citations

 As of right now, there is no citation associated with the assembled data set.
-However if using the data, please find the corresponding manuscript for each data set in the meta.data of the single-cell object.
+However if using the data, please find the corresponding manuscript for each data set in the meta.data of the single-cell object or the [summary table](https://github.com/ncborcherding/utility/blob/main/cohortSummaryTable.txt).
 In addition, if using the processed data, feel free to modify the language in the methods section (above) and please cite the appropriate manuscripts of the software or references that were used.

 #### Itemized List of the Software Used